occlum/occlum/demos/embedded_mode/README.md

 LibOS-based approach runs the entire application inside an enclave.

 Both approaches have their pros and cons.
-The SDK-based approach lets the developers decide which components are to be or not to be put into the enclave.
+The SDK-based approach lets the developers decide which components are to be or not to be put into enclaves.
 Thus, it provides the flexibility and customizability that is attractive to advanced developers.
 However, this requires non-trivial efforts from the developers, especially when porting existing applications or libraries into